 Everybody loves a doughnut, right?
-Whether you’re into your simple grab and go jam , or one that involves a bit of DIY (you’ll find out soon), London has some epic ones on offer.
-We’re not talking cronuts or duffins this time (you can see that list here), but a good old, straight forward, simple nut of dough; and here are 10 you must add to your list.
+Whether you’re into your simple strawberry jam or one that involves a bit of DIY (you’ll find out soon), London has some epic ones on offer.
+We’re not talking cronuts or duffins this time (you can see that list here), but a good old, straightforward calorific doughnut.
+Here are 10 you must add to your list.

-Possibly THE most photographed doughnuts in all of London, Bread Ahead Bakery takes pride of place in top foodie haunt Borough Market.
-Stuffed with filling and bursting at the seams, their flavours include vanilla (yum), chocolate (oh my) or honeycomb with a big piece sticking right out of the top.
+Bread Ahead doughnuts are possibly THE most photographed doughnuts in all of London.
+You’ll find them at a stall in top foodie haunt Borough Market and they’re stuffed with so much filling they are bursting at the seams.
+Flavours include vanilla (yum), chocolate (oh my) or honeycomb with a big piece sticking right out of the top.
 No wonder they’re on most people’s to-do list in London.

 Borough Market, Cathedral St, London SE1 9DE, www.breadahead.com

-You Doughnut are the bite size doughnuts people with BIG flavor.
-The doughnuts are freshly cooked to order and you can choose from toppings like oreo cheesecake, toasted smores or a simple cinnamon sugar with caramel sauce.
-There bite size too so practically calorie void.
-(Keep dreaming).
-They’re a permanent fixture at food market Dinerama so whatever you get for savoury get these for sweet.
+You Doughnut are the bite-size doughnuts people with BIG flavour at funky food market Dinerama.
+Their doughnuts are freshly cooked to order, stuffed into a pot and you can choose from toppings like Oreo cheesecake, toasted smores or a simple cinnamon sugar with caramel sauce.

 19 Great Eastern St, London EC2A 3EJ, www.streetfeast.com

 A St Johns Doughnut is a thing of beauty.
-Soft, sugary outside and packed with vanilla custard inside; it doesn’t get must better than this.
-They’re sold at a beautiful restaurant mostly famous for their bacon sarnies, so a bit of advice would be to get one of those for your main and this for breakfast dessert.
+Soft, sugary outside and packed with vanilla custard inside.
+They’re sold at their beautiful restaurant in East London that’s most famous for their bacon sarnies.
+A bit of advice would be to get one of those for your main and this for breakfast dessert.
 That’s one epic start to the day.

 94-96 Commercial St, London E1 6LZ, www.stjohngroup.uk.com

-Cookies and Scream are a completely vegan and gluten free bakery in North London, and this is their doughnut ice-cream sandwich.
-Okay, if your not either of those things and you’ve eaten a regular doughnut before, your probably going to recognise the difference.
-That said, getting a good sweet treat for those who are free from can be a challenge, and your sure to be very happy with this one.
+Cookies and Scream are a completely vegan and gluten-free bakery in North London and this is their doughnut ice-cream sandwich.
+If you’re not either of those things and you’ve eaten a regular doughnut before you’ll probably notice the difference.
+Probably not one for the regular doughnut eaters but if you’re fully vegan and gluten-free it’s worth a go.

 130 Holloway Rd, Highbury East, London N7 8JE www.cookiesandscream.com

-This family run bakery in Hampstead specialises in THE most beautiful handmade Jewish challah bread.
-While the hedgehog is probably the cutest thing on the menu, the doughnuts have got to be near the top too.
-Big, fat and fluffy, they most certainly don’t skimp on their filling.
-Flavours like banana cream, raspberry, and an UH MAZE ING apple pie.
-If you’re a fan of the dessert, then this doughnut is a game changer.
-Video of these babies on my Instagram!
+This family-run bakery in Hampstead specialises in THE most beautiful handmade Jewish challah bread, trays of baked goods and these glorious doughnuts.
+They are big, fat and fluffy, and most certainly don’t skimp on their filling.
+Flavours include banana cream, raspberry, and an UH MAZE ING apple pie.
+Video of these babies on my Instagram.

 13 S End Rd, Hampstead, London NW3 2PT www.karmabread.co.uk

-They say the classics are always the best, and Dum Dums have hit the nail on the head.
-Their raspberry jam version is doused in a thick layer of icing sugar and bursting with the sweet stuff.
-All their doughnuts are baked not fried, and if you’re a bit more adventurous they do a mean creme brulee or even the famous crone (a doughnut cone like an ice-cream!)
-Found at super trendy places lke Box Park in Shoreditch and Brixton Village, they are the only doughnut brand to supply Harrods (fancy!)
-Napkins are a must and the video below will show you why!
+They say the classics are always the best and Dum Dum Doughnuterie have hit the nail on the head with their raspberry jam doughnut that’s doused in a thick layer of icing sugar and bursting with the sweet stuff.
+All their doughnuts are baked not fried and if you’re a bit more adventurous they do their famous crone which is a doughnut cone filled like an ice-cream.
+You can also find them at super trendy places like Box Park in Shoreditch and Brixton Village.
+Plus they are the only doughnut brand to supply Harrods.

 43 Brick Ln, Shoreditch, London E1 6PU www.dumdums.co.uk